qbead/qbeadWebsite/content/book/dancing.md

 ### Rotation in 3D Space

-It is also possible to measure and change the SpinWheel's LEDs color based on rotation in 3D space!
+In the last sketch, the SpinWheel only changed color when its rotation was around the x-axis.
+It is also possible to measure and change the SpinWheel's LEDs color based on rotation around any axis in 3D space!

-To start off, upload the [3D Rotation sketch](/codedoc/examples/Dancing_with_Color/3D_Rotation_Light_Up/3D_Rotation_Light_Up.ino.html) from here: `Examples → SpinWearables → Dancing_with_Color → 3D_Rotation_Light_Up`
-to see how you can code the red, green, and blue components of the LEDs to respond to the rotation around the x, y, and z axes.
+To start off, upload the [3D Rotation sketch](/codedoc/examples/Dancing_with_Color/3D_Rotation_Light_Up/3D_Rotation_Light_Up.ino.html) from here: `Examples → SpinWearables → Dancing_with_Color → 3D_Rotation_Light_Up`.
+If you look at the code, you will how you can code the red, green, and blue components of the LEDs to respond to the rotation around the x, y, and z axes.
 Rather than only modifying the large LEDs as in the earlier sketches, this sketch also has the small LEDs light up in response to the SpinWheel's rotational motion.
+Try rotating your SpinWheel in different directions to make it fully red, green or blue.
+Can you combine these rotations to make other colors?
+If the rotation is around two axis at the same time, both colors are shown, making yellow, purple or teal.

 ## Rotating Lights (or an LED "snake")

 One of the programs that came preloaded on your SpinWheel was an LED "snake" that spins around the device like a dancer.
-We can change that basic snake code so that it only rotates when you rotate.
+We can change that basic snake code so that it only rotates colors when you rotate the SpinWheel.

-To create this snake, we'll introduce a new function: `SpinWheel.setSmallLEDsPointer(angle, decay, red, green, and blue)`.
+To create this snake, we'll introduce a new function that lights up several LEDs (making a snake): `SpinWheel.setSmallLEDsPointer(angle, decay, red, green, and blue)`.
 `Angle` controls how big the snake is,
-`decay` the fade at the end of the snake, and `red`, `green`, and `blue` represent the red, green, and blue component of the small LEDs.
+`decay` controls the fade at the end of the snake, and `red`, `green`, and `blue` represent the red, green, and blue component of the small LEDs.
 To try modifying the snake on your SpinWheel, upload the example sketch from here: `Examples → SpinWearables → Dancing_with_Color → Motion_Snake`.
 You can also read more about our [motion snake script here](/codedoc/examples/Dancing_with_Color/Motion_Snake/Motion_Snake.ino.html).

 To begin with, try modifying the code to change the color of the snake.
 Can you change how many LEDs turn on to make a longer or shorter snake?